ztdwu/polycontainer/README.md

 # PolyContainer
 Containers of polymorphic types can often be slow to iterate because the processor has to branch-predict which virtual function implementation to call.
 As well, polymorphics types are usually stored non-contiguously through pointers, which is severely cache-unfriendly as it hampers the processor's ability to predict and prefetch the next block of data.
 PolyContainer is a container based on the ideas in an excellent [blog post] (http://bannalia.blogspot.ca/2014/05/fast-polymorphic-collections.html) (a must read) by Joaquín M López Muñoz.
 It stores objects of each derived type contiguously in its own bucket.

 In addition to the contiguous polymorphic container (ContinuousPolyContainer), there's also a non-contiguous version (PolyContainer) which, instead of laying out objects next to each other in memory, stores smart pointers to these objects.
-This allows for easier deletions of individual objects in the container while retaining the benefits of being branch-predictor friendly, but loses the huge benefit of cache locality.
+This allows for easier deletions of individual objects in the container while retaining the benefits of being branch-predictor friendly (up to a certain size, see below), but loses the huge benefit of cache locality.

 ### Benchmarks (linear iteration):
 These micro, unscientific benchmarks are compiled with Clang 3.6 on Linux 4.3.3 x86_64